Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

-Unfortunately, we cannot just subtract the power received from the control sample from that received from the real sample to obtain the power radiated by the nanomagnets because of wave {\it interference}.
-The waves emitted by the nanomagnets and the peripherals (such as the contact pads) interfere at any point in space so that the difference between the power received from the two samples at any point in space is not the power emitted by the nanomagnets.
+Unfortunately, we cannot just subtract the power received from the control sample from that received from the real sample to obtain the power radiated by the nanomagnets.
+This is because of wave {\it interference}.
+The waves emitted by the nanomagnets and those emitted by the peripherals (such as the contact pads) interfere at any point in space so that the power received from the real sample is {\it not} the arithmetic sum of the power received from the nanomagnets and from the peripherals.
+Consequently, the difference between the power received from the real and control samples at any point in space is not due to the power emitted by the nanomagnets.
 Furthermore, in our case, the difference is small.
 When the line joining the detecting horn antenna and the sample is along the $x$-direction [Fig. \ref{fig:spectrum} top panel], the power detected by the horn antenna from the real sample is -55 dbm = 3.16 nW while that detected from the control sample is -58 dbm = 1.6 nW.
-The difference of 1.5 nW, albeit well above the noise floor in the anechoic chamber [which was -120 dbm (1 pW)], is too small for the measuring equipment to detect accurately.
-More importantly, we cannot determine how much of this difference actually accrues from the nanomagnets and how much is due to unavoidable slight differences between the peripherals (i.e. contact pads, etc.) in the real sample and the control sample.
-Hence, we cannot accurately measure the radiation from the nanomagnets alone.
+The difference of 1.5 nW, albeit well above the noise floor in the anechoic chamber [which was -120 dbm (1 pW)], is too small to draw any quantitative conclusions.
+Moreover, we cannot determine how much of this difference actually accrues from the nanomagnets and how much is due to unavoidable slight differences between the peripherals (i.e. contact pads, etc.) in the real sample and the control sample.
+Hence, we cannot (accurately) measure the radiation from the nanomagnets alone and that is unavoidable.